GVC License Approval Could See Partypoker Offering Online Poker in Nevada

 While Pennsylvania has yet to join the MSIGA, there are hopes of it joining in the future.
 If Pennsylvania indeed joins there will be cross-border shared liquidity between four states.

 Another potential reason for looking to Nevada to offer online poker is its link to sports betting which is booming in the country following the overturning of PASPA.
 In July 2018, GVC entered into a 50/50 Joint Venture partnership with MGM Resorts International to capitalize on opportunities in the emerging US sports betting markets and to become one of the leading sports betting platform in the country.
-Being able to offer its sports betting customers online poker may help to keep them engaged with the brad and prevent them from straying elsewhere to find online poker options.
+Being able to offer its sports betting customers online poker may help to keep them engaged with the brand and prevent them from straying elsewhere to find online poker options.

 The NGCB Recommendation Did Not Come Easy